-In terms of the Board's operations, both the staff and Board members were able to implement alternative strategies to ensure that the general business of the Board continued with minimal interruption from COVID-19 and the interregnum period.
-This is highlighted by the successful registration renewal process that could have easily been disrupted by either of these challenges.
+In terms of the Board's operations, both the staff and Board members continued to access alternative strategies when required to ensure that the general business of the Board continued with minimal interruption from COVID-19.

-The Board is progressing its own Valuation Rules, with a draft nearing completion.
+The Board continues with its process to develop its own Valuation Rules.
+Feedback from an initial internal consultation phase is currently being considered and incorporated where appropriate into a revised draft.
 This will then lead to a review of supporting policies, procedures, and associated documentation to ensure currency, alignment to best practice and increased transparency.

-Throughout the year the Board conducted 36 interviews to evidence capability in valuing land in Queensland, granted 49 new valuer registrations, and processed 1452 valuer registration renewals.
+Throughout the year the Board conducted 41 interviews to evidence capability in valuing land in Queensland, granted 61 new valuer registrations, and processed 1454 valuer registration renewals.
 Page 9 of this report provides more detail on registrations.

-The Board opened 22 new complaints during the year, in addition to the three complaints carried over from the previous year.
-Of the new complaints, 17 were related to registered valuers, and five complaints were related to unregistered practice.
-In total 17 matters were dismissed, one reprimand was issued to a registered valuer, and one notice issued relating to a breach of section 63 of the Valuers Registration Act 1992 - Practice of an Unregistered Valuer Prohibited.
+The Board opened 17 new complaints during the year, in addition to the six complaints carried over from the previous year.
+Of the new complaints, ten were related to registered valuers, and seven complaints were related to unregistered practice.
+In total eight matters were dismissed, reprimands were issued to five registered valuers (of these two valuers were also directed to undertake specific professional development and two monetary fines were issued), and three notices issued relating to a breach of section 63 of the Valuers Registration Act 1992 (the Act) - Practice of an Unregistered Valuer Prohibited.